 At a distance of 22 kms from Bheemeshwari, Sangam is an ideal picnic spot among tourists, known for its richness of flora and fauna.
 Both locals and tourists throng this place in huge numbers.
 You will find ornithologists waiting patiently to view migratory and local birds flying in and out.
 Animals like tigers, deer, and elephants are also spotted here grazing or roaming.
 There is no entry fee.

 Adventure Activities In Bheemeshwari

 The highlight of a trip to Bheemeshwari Adventure and Nature Camp is no doubt the trekking.
 In fact, the area is a paradise for all trekkers.
 The terrain is gentle and strewn with rocks, and trails range from a distance of 4 km to 30 km, classified into three broad categories of easy, medium and tough.
-The best time to trek here is between August and February, when the natural beauty is at its peak and the chances of sighting rare birds or a great wild animal or two are the highest.
+The best time to trek at this camp is between August and February, when the natural beauty is at its peak and the chances of sighting rare birds or a great wild animal or two are the highest.

 3. River Rafting

-Life on the river can be adrenaline pumping, or calm.
+Life on a river can be adrenaline pumping or calm.
 If you’re one for the latter, try kayaking.
 On the calmer waters of the river, the gentle sway of the waters will guide you, as you decide the direction of your meandering ride.
 Kayaking in Bheemeshwari is a good way to enjoy the forest from a distance, gently moving up and down the river, fringing the woods, and getting in a good arm workout along the way.